 Welcome to the Columbia University Genetic Counseling Graduate Program.

 We are part of the Vagelos College of Physicians and Surgeons (P&S) at Columbia University Irving Medical Center, which is situated on a 20-acre campus in Northern Manhattan.
-Our mission is to prepare students to become leaders in the practice and art of genetic counseling through access to cutting-edge science, research, and technology.
-The educational experience we offer is enhanced by an expansive curriculum, exposure to world-renowned faculty and clinical investigators, our focus on compassion and listening, and a desire to promote genetic education and access.
+Our mission is to prepare emerging leaders in genetic counseling with a strong foundation in the genetic and genomic sciences, precision medicine, humanistic counseling, and ethical inquiry.
+We celebrate the rich complexity of the human experience and advocate for the use of genetics and genomics to promote social justice in health care.
+The educational experience we offer is enhanced by an expansive curriculum, exposure to world-renowned faculty and clinical investigators, and our focus on compassion and listening.

-Through coursework, fieldwork, and research, students from the Columbia University Genetic Counseling Graduate Program develop a strong foundation not only in the genetic and genomic sciences and their application to health in the era of precision medicine but also in the social implications of these advancing technologies.
+Through coursework, fieldwork, and research, students from the Columbia University Genetic Counseling Graduate Program develop a strong foundation not only in the genetic and genomic sciences and their application to health in the era of precision medicine but also in the social implications of these rapidly advancing fields.